NullixAT/nullix-server-hardware-performance-test-tool/README.md

 - If you do development on a windows machine, use WSL with a linux distro

 ## Build/Compile
-- Requirements: `build/setup.sh`
+- Requirements: run `bash setup.sh`

-Just have a look at `build/build.sh` to see a list of all supported platforms and architectures and show to compile them with a single command line call.
+Just have a look at `build.sh` to see a list of all supported platforms and architectures and show to compile them with a single command line call.

+Run `bash setup.sh` to build all into `build` directory.